Capitals’ Evgeny Kuznetsov, Ilya Samsonov return to practice after bouts with the coronavirus

-Coach Peter Laviolette said Monday that Kuznetsov is considered day-to-day.
-Samsonov is also day-to-day, but he may need some additional time before he is game ready.
+The Capitals’ following two games, scheduled for Thursday and Saturday at the Buffalo Sabres, were postponed Monday because of the Sabres’ coronavirus outbreak.
+Nine Buffalo players were on the covid-19 list as of Monday afternoon, and Coach Ralph Krueger has tested positive.

-Kuznetsov, who revealed Monday that he experienced symptoms, took line rushes with the fourth line during practice and took reps on the second power-play unit.
-Samsonov also got some reps in during practice and was on the ice for about an hour and 40 minutes.
+Kuznetsov, who revealed Monday that he experienced symptoms, is considered day-to-day, Capitals Coach Peter Laviolette said.
+The center took line rushes with the fourth line during practice and took reps on the second power-play unit.
+Samsonov, who is also considered day-to-day but may need additional time before he is game-ready, also practiced and was on the ice for about an hour and 40 minutes.

 “I’m feeling better every day,” Kuznetsov said.
 “It’s nice to be back on the ice with the guys.
 It’s been a long time without skating, so I’ve been missing it a little bit. … I’m just happy I’m alive today, and [being] able to practice with the team is just a big step for me.”

-After Samsonov’s positive test last month, contact tracing revealed the goaltender had spent time with Kuznetsov, Ovechkin and Orlov in a Pittsburgh hotel room during the Capitals’ season-opening road trip.
+After Samsonov’s positive test, contact tracing revealed the goaltender had spent time with Kuznetsov, Ovechkin and Orlov in a Pittsburgh hotel room during the Capitals’ season-opening road trip.
 Those gatherings violated the NHL’s coronavirus protocols, and the league fined the Capitals $100,000.

-Kuznetsov, Ovechkin and Orlov were deemed high-risk close contacts to Samsonov and required to spend at least 10 days in quarantine.
+Kuznetsov, Ovechkin and Orlov were deemed high-risk close contacts to Samsonov and were required to spend at least 10 days in quarantine.
 Ovechkin and Orlov were cleared to return Jan.
 30 once the 10 days were up, but Kuznetsov and Samsonov needed additional time.

 “It’s definitely not fun, and it’s not easy days,” Kuznetsov said Monday when asked how bad his symptoms were.
 “Now I understand people who have symptoms or not symptoms, whatever.
 It’s just tough days, you know?
 But I’m feeling good now.”